 For more ESSA support, visit:

-Heath Morrison serves as chief officer overseeing Government Affairs and Education Policy for McGraw-Hill Education.
-Heath is responsible for representing the company’s government-related opportunities before federal and state legislators and regulators as well as representatives of local school districts.
-He also advocates for educational policy issues affecting the company.
+Heath Morrison serves as Business Unit President, K-12, for McGraw-Hill Education.
+Previously, Heath served as Senior Vice President of Government Affairs for McGraw-Hill Education, and as an educator.
 In 2012, Heath was named AASA’s National Superintendent of the Year for his work in the Washoe County School District in Reno, Nevada.
 He was also named Nevada Superintendent of the Year in 2011.
 Heath most recently served as superintendent of Charlotte-Mecklenburg Schools in Charlotte, North Carolina.